 Programs Offered by New England College

-New England College offers MFA programs in three areas.
+New England College offers MFA programs in two areas.
 The goal of these programs is to offer graduate students the chance to develop the “creative understanding required for life as a practicing artist and professional.”

-Creative writing.
+Creative Writing.
 Students choose from five concentrations: Fiction, Non-fiction, Poetry, Writing for Stage and Screen, and Dual-genre.